Chicago College of Performing Arts: History

 By 1925, the college moved into its own eleven-story building at 64 E. Van Buren Street.
 One hundred and twenty-five names appeared on the faculty roster for that year, and the school opened three dormitory floors for students.
 In 1936, the school was admitted as a full member to the North Central Association of Colleges and Secondary Schools, the only independent music college in the Midwest to enjoy such status.
 By 1947 the college was offering doctorates in fine arts and music education.

 In 1954, the school merged with Roosevelt University's School of Music which was founded in 1945.
 The name "Chicago Musical College" was retained for the new college which was created by the union of the two schools.
 All operations moved to join the University in the now national landmark Auditorium Building at 430 South Michigan Avenue in Chicago's Loop.
 The building houses one of the finest auditoriums in the world, in addition to the Rudolph Ganz Memorial Recital Hall.

 In the fall of 1997 Roosevelt established a College of Performing Arts which joined Chicago Musical College and the Theater Program under one administrative unit.
 In 2000, under the leadership of new dean James Gandre, the name was changed to Chicago College of Performing Arts.
 Rudy Marcozzi acted as Interim Dean during the 2008-2009 school year until Henry Fogel, the former President of the Chicago Symphony, assumed the post of dean of the college in the Fall of 2009.
 Linda Berna is the associate dean/director of the Music Conservatory, and Ray Frewen is the associate dean/director of the Theatre Conservatory.
+In July 2023, Dr. Kevin Hampton was appointed Dean of the conservatory.